NESCLiC/spreadsheets-socsci-update/_episodes/00-intro.md

 {: .callout}

 > ## Exercise
-> - How many people have used spreadsheets in their research?
-> - How many people have accidentally done something that made them
+> - Have you seen a colleague do something that made you think they were a spreadsheet wizard?
+What was it?
-> frustrated or sad?

 {: .challenge}